We

 50's or early 60's.

-After the scan we will spend about 20 Minutes
+After the scan we will spend about 30 minutes

 going over the scan and your risk factors found on our

-comprehensive "Risk Factor Questionnaire".
+"Risk Factor Questionnaire".
 We have

-discovered many young ladies in their 30's with early signs
+found several young ladies in their 30's with early signs

 of bone density and many feel that this is a problem that is

-extremely under diagnosed in men.
+under diagnosed in men.
 In our experience it

 is rare to find normal bone density in a man who has a